mxmou/sa-color-picker/README.md

-# color-picker
+# color-picker-web-component

 color-picker is a custom Element powered by @bgins TinyColor library.
+This is a fork of the original component by @woutervroege.

 - Supports hex, rgb(a), rrggbbaa/hex8, hsl(a) and hsv/b(a) color schemes.
 - Fully keyboard accessible